angular/angular-ja/adev-ja/src/content/guide/templates/defer.en.md

 }
 ```

 Alternatively, you can specify a [template reference variable](/guide/templates/variables) in the same template as the `@defer` block as the element that is watched to enter the viewport.
-This variable is passed in as a parameter on the viewport trigger.Z
+This variable is passed in as a parameter on the viewport trigger.

 ```angular-html
 <div #greeting>Hello!</div>